D0see/MeleeChess/README.md

 ### Features to add :
 1. make electron.js launch dolphin with the generated gecko code on capture.
-2. Add castling (hard) & pawnpromotion
+2. ~Add castling (hard) & pawnpromotion~
+- Implentation is working but is digusting REFACTOR URGENTLY !!!!
 - for balancing issues i might delete the ability to promote to a queen
 3. Pat check